bookofproofs/bookofproofs.github.io/_sources/history/16th-century/benedetti.md

 **Giovanni Benedetti** was an Italian mathematician who anticipated some of Galileo's work on free fall.

 ### Mathematical Profile (Excerpt):
-* Giovanni was taught philosophy, music and mathematics by his father.
 * Benedetti studied the first four books of Euclid's Elements under Niccolo Fontana, better known as Tartaglia, probably about 1546-1548, although later they seem to have fallen out with each other.
 * Certainly during the period that Benedetti was Tartaglia's pupil, Tartaglia was involved the public challenge with Ferrari in which he lost his reputation.
 * This must have had a significant effect on his pupil and, as a consequence, it is not surprising that in Benedetti's later work he is highly critical of Tartaglia's writings.